Remy Ma: Legal issues

 On July 13, 2007, Smith turned herself in to New York City police in relation to a shooting early that morning outside a Manhattan delicatessen.
 Police say that while she was with a group of people outside the Pizza Bar, a Manhattan nightspot, a verbal confrontation broke out at 4 a.m.
-During the entire incident, a gunshot to the torso wounded Makeda Barnes-Joseph, who had been accused of stealing three thousand dollars from Smith.
+During the incident, a gunshot to the torso wounded Makeda Barnes-Joseph, who had been accused of stealing three thousand dollars from Smith.
 Police sources indicate that Barnes-Joseph later identified Smith as the shooter.
 Security tapes from inside the club showed no evidence of any altercations or arguments.
 Smith pleaded not guilty to charges of attempted murder, assault, and criminal weapon possession.
-Smith was later charged with witness tampering and assault after an August 2007 incident in which she was accused of causing several male friends to attack a witness's boyfriend.
+Smith was later charged with witness tampering and assault after an August 2007 incident in which she was accused of leading several male friends to attack a witness's boyfriend.

 On March 27, 2008, Smith was convicted of assault, illegal weapon possession and attempted coercion in connection with these charges.
 She was immediately taken into custody pending sentencing scheduled for May 13.
 She was acquitted of witness tampering and gang assault.
 At her sentencing, the judge noted her disregard for the victim following the shooting—commenting that the rapper rifled through the victim's purse looking for the alleged stolen money, as Barnes-Joseph sat seriously wounded in the car.
 Smith then exited the vehicle, jumped into a waiting car and drove off, leaving Barnes-Joseph bleeding in the front seat.
 No money was found in Barnes-Joseph's purse.

 The shooting caused Barnes-Joseph to undergo several surgeries.
 In 2007, Barnes-Joseph filed an $80 million civil lawsuit against Smith for damages, along with pain and suffering.
 According to her lawyers, Smith was serving an eight-year term at the Bedford Hills Correctional Facility for Women in Bedford Hills, New York, located in Westchester County and was expected to be released in 2015.

-Smith married her fiancée, rapper Papoose, while incarcerated in May 2008.
-During an interview with Hot 97 host Funkmaster Flex in July 2012, Smith announced that in 22 1/2 months she would be released.

-In February 2014, her husband Papoose confirmed that Smith should be released during July 2014.
 On August 1, 2014, Smith was released from prison after serving six years.
 In October 2018, Smith launched a new clothing line, with proceeds going to the Remy Ma Foundation to help women and their families who have been negatively affected by incarceration.

 After being investigated by the NYPD for allegedly assaulting Brittney Taylor, one of her Love & Hip Hop co-stars, Smith turned herself in to the authorities on May 6, 2019.
 On December 2, 2019, all charges were dropped due to lack of evidence.